Wednesday, November 5, 2008

 Should I Buy a Labeler?

 Are you considering buying your first automatic or semi-automatic labeling machine?
 Here are some things to consider and hopefully help with your decision.
-To start with the basics, there are three reasons to use a machine to apply your labels:
+To start with the basics, there are three reasons to use a machine to apply your labels:1.
+To get consistency of appearance of your labels on the store shelf.

 2. To reduce the cost of applying labels.